Inclusion Through Exclusion

 For academic questions, or if there are any typos to report: drpage@pagewizardgames.com

-If the preliminary data set is cited, please refer to this page by its title or cite the preliminary data set as, per appropriate format:
+If a data set is cited, please refer to this page by its title or cite the applicable data set as, per appropriate format:

 Page, D.R., Preliminary Data Set Reporting Preferential Hiring and DIE pledges in Canadian Computer Science Academic Job Advertisements.
 PageWizard Games, Learning & Entertainment.
 2023. https://pagewizardgames.com/diepledge/